 - Augment testing further with bug bounties if you want more assurance.
-Using the “power of the crowd” with bug bounties can be useful for continuous testing and uncovering API issues.
+Using the “power of the crowd” with bug bounties can be useful for continuous testing and uncovering API vulnerability issues.
 Augment security testing capacity with bug bounty programs that are public, private, and/or coordinated through a crowd-sourced platform.

 Securing the front-end application, or the API client, that depends on back-end APIs for functionality and data can be useful as part of a layered security approach but has downsides.
 Attackers regularly decompile or disassemble client-side code to understand API endpoints and any protections you embed in front ends.
 Client-side code controls also aren’t feasible for direct API or machine to machine communication.
-API security best practices for front ends include:
+API best practices for front ends include: